ollerwagen/dromedar/README.md

 The language uses significant whitespace.
 Two neighboring instructions in the same block require the same indentation string, whereas a deeper instruction requires a longer indentation string.
 Two blocks with the same indentation level do not necessarily need the same indentation string, but they do need to match their respective environments.

+You can separate instructions on the same line with a semicolon, and it is possible to write a single instruction on multiple lines, provided you use a deeper level of indentation than the depth for the first line.

 #### Function Declarations

 Function declarations are created using the `fn` keyword, followed by a name, an argument list and a return type.
-For example, the function header `fn f : x:int, y:int -> int` declares an `int`-function, taking two `int` arguments.
+For example, the function header `fn f (x:int, y:int) -> int` declares an `int`-function, taking two `int` arguments.

 Functions are accessible in the entire program, meaning that mutual recursion is possible without forward declarations.